 What do you mean exactly?

 Oh you know, to make sure that you put your song out there, the right way, that you make sure you don’t annoy your fans with emails, you know, what I do: nooouuuurish the relationship.
 Be honest and let people be a part of your creation.
-Don’t treat music people who are buying your music just as customers.
+Don’t treat music people that are buying your music just as customers.
 And the other thing is the drive.
 Drive is really important.

 What were you saying about the SEO optimization though?